Ben Biddle

-Benedict Benjamin Biddle (24 October 1843 – 10 March 1933) was a constable in the Armed Constablulary during the New Zealand Wars.
+Benedict Benjamin Biddle (24 October 1843 – 10 March 1933) was a constable in the Armed Constabulary during the New Zealand Wars.
 He was awarded the New Zealand Cross for his acts of bravery at Ngātapa Pā, Gisborne, in January 1869.
 Biddle was among the first to receive the award and was the last of its 23 recipients to die.

 Origins

 Biddle was born in Auckland, New Zealand, on 24 October 1843, the son of an English regular soldier, Edward Biddle, and his wife Anne Leach.
 The Biddles were originally from Alveston, Gloucestershire, England, before migrating on the settlers' ship, the Katherine Stewart Forbes on 1 February 1841, arriving in New Zealand in June that year.
 Ben grew up on the shores of the Waitemata Harbour and worked on Captain Jones' cutters as a youngster, sailing between Auckland and the Bay of Plenty.
 Following his time at sea, he worked on a cattle farm where he broke in horses.